MostAwesomeDude/construct/docs/transition.rst

 SlicingAdapter and IndexingAdapter were made Slicing and Indexing

+ExprAdapter ExprSymmetricAdapter ExprValidator added or remain

-SeqOfOne was replaced by Focused
+SeqOfOne was replaced by FocusedSeq

 Numpy added

 NamedTuple added

 Check added

+Default added